cs-pana/GiftGalaxy/README.md

 After cloning the repository:
 1. Navigate to the `giftgalaxy` folder

-2. Run the following commands to start the application:
+2. Ensure that Docker is running.
+Then, run the following commands to start the application:

     ```bash
     docker compose build